SBEVSL/sbevsl_migrated/readme.txt

 system installed.
 This is included on your Mac OS install disc, but may not be installed by default.

-To install ProMOL, copy ProMol.py and the folder ProMOL into the correct place in the directory tree used by PyMOL for plugins.
+To install ProMOL, copy ProMol.py and the folder ProMol into the correct place in the directory tree used by PyMOL for plugins.
 For example, for PyMOL 1.4.1 under Microsoft Windows:

 C:\Program Files\PyMol\modules\pmg_tk\startup\

-On other systems you will need to find the portion of the pymol installation tree that contains
+On other systems you will need to find the portion of the PyMOL installation tree that contains

 modules/pmg_tk/startup